The Tholsel, Dublin: Early history

-In 1775, in an address to King George III, 3,000 freemen of Dublin assembled at the tholsel to urge a conciliatory policy towards the American colonists, in order to ensure peace between Britain and the American colonies.

-In 1988, the site was repurposed as a park named the Peace Park.

-The building from 1682 - 1809
+Reconstruction of 1681

 The last tholsel building was completed around 1681 and was finally occupied by Dublin Corporation and the Merchants' Guild in 1682.
 It is unknown who designed the building although various masons including a William Rothery are recorded as having worked on it at various stages.
 In 1683, the exchange of Dublin was transferred from Cork House to the tholsel.

 In his study of Protestant Dublin in the seventeenth and eighteenth centuries, Robin Usher describes the building as roughly square in plan and abutted on one side by houses.
 The elevations consisted of an arcaded ground storey, open to the elements on the north and western sides with a fenestrated piano nobile above.
 The city assembly and the board of alderman met in richly ornamented rooms over the ground floor loggia, itself fitted out as the merchants’ exchange.
 Two statues sculpted by William De Keysar depicting King Charles II, and his brother, James Duke of York, along with the royal coat of arms faced the building to the front.

+Among its more notable features include a swan-neck pediment, which could formerly be seen over the door of the Blue Coat School on Queen Street and can still be seen on St. Michan's Church.